top of page

 • And is facing detention or DHS custody decisions,

+You may fall within this class and be eligible for a bond hearing.
 If you know someone — or have a loved one — who may meet these criteria, please contact our Office immediately.
+Every situation is different, and timely action may protect an individual’s freedom and future.

 Contact O’Brien Law Group